Source criticism (biblical studies): Documentary hypothesis

 For example, of the two creation stories at the start of Genesis, the first is ascribed to P, while the second (the creation of Adam and Eve in chapter 2) is ascribed to J.

-While the documentary hypothesis has widespread support among biblical scholars, other hypotheses such as the "fragmentary" and "supplementary" have also been proposed.
+The documentary hypothesis historically dominated Pentateuch scholarship and continues to influence many scholars, though its classic JEDP form has been substantially revised or abandoned by many researchers in favor of alternative models such as supplementary, fragmentary, or neo-documentary approaches.

 Other cases

 The writers of the Tanakh sometimes mention sources they use.
 These include Acts of Solomon (1 Kings 11:41), Chronicles of the Kings of Judah (1 Kings 14:29 and in a number of other places), Chronicles of the Kings of Israel (1 Kings 14:19 and in a number of other places), the Book of Jashar (Josh 10:12–14, 2 Sam 1:18–27, and possibly to be restored via textual criticism to 1 Kings 8:12), and Book of the Wars of the Lord (Num 21:14).

 A more complicated and speculative form of source criticism results from critical evaluation of style, vocabulary, reduplication, and discrepancies.
 An example of this kind of source criticism is found in the book of Ezra–Nehemiah (typically treated by biblical scholars as one book) where scholars identify four types of source material: letters to and from Persian officials, lists of things, the Ezra memoir (where Ezra speaks in first person), and the Nehemiah memoir (where Nehemiah speaks in first person).
 It is thus deduced that the writer of Ezra–Nehemiah had access to these four kinds of source material in putting together his book.

 Source criticism also leads many scholars towards redaction of the book of Isaiah from original multiple authorship.